FORTH-ModelBasedTracker/HandTracker/README.md

 The provided package has some external dependencies, listed below.
 One such dependency is a working Python 2.7 environment.

-<span style="color:#FFFFFF;background-color:#FF0000">**Notice:**</span> Make sure the Python version is 2.7 64bit.
+**Notice:** Make sure the Python version is 2.7 64bit.

-<span style="color:#FFFFFF;background-color:#FF0000">**Notice:**</span> Binaries were build against CUDA 7.5.
+**Notice:** Binaries were build against CUDA 7.5.
 This might require the user to update the GPU driver to the latest version.
 In the lack of a supported driver, an error message of the form "*CUDA driver version is insufficient for CUDA runtime version*" is issued.

 ### Ubuntu